Airport Credentials Office

 Authorizing Signature Form

 Each company that requests Airport ID Badges must identify one or more responsible company employees as “Authorizing Signers”.
+The Authorized Signers must successfully complete the Airport’s background checks before acting as a signatory.
 Only Badge Application Forms signed by an “Authorizing Signer” will be accepted for processing.
 Names of individuals authorized to sign Badge Application Forms for a particular company are on file in the Credentials Office.
 Each Badge Application submitted for processing will be checked to ensure that it is authorized by one of the designated individuals.
 Only individuals who possess an Airport photo ID Badge may be Authorizing Signers.
 The signature of an Authorized Signer on a Badge Application Form certifies that the applicant is an employee of the particular company, requires unescorted access to the AOA, and that the Application has been reviewed for completeness.
 The Authorizing Signer is also responsible for indicating on the Badge Application that the employee will have a need to drive on the AOA.

 Badge applicants must be able to comprehend the Airport’s security rules, guidelines, regulations and procedures and posses the ability to perform the responsibilities associated with unescorted access privileges.
 To fulfill this requirement, all individuals applying for an Airport photo ID Badge must first undergo security training.
 Training is conducted at the Credentials Office Monday through Friday during normal business hours.
 Employees will undergo a self-paced interactive computerized security training program.
 Applicants will need to come in for processing / fingerprinting before attending the training.